Plagiatus/Statistic-Books-MC/README.md

 # Statistic-Books-MC
-A Datapack that tracks all statistics in scores and allows to display highscores in books
+A Datapack that tracks all statistics in scores and allows to display highscores in books.

+### MINECRAFT VERSION 23w31a (1.20.2) and above!

 **To use this datapack, click on the green "Code" button in the top right, choose "Download Zip" and put this zip file as-is into your worlds `datapacks` folder.**